 - Pack a separate bag for medical supplies so they’re easy to find

 - When flying, store your medicines in your carry-on to avoid lost luggage fiascos

-- Grab some extra high-fat snacks that are travel-safe
+- Grab some extra high-calorie and high-fat snacks that are travel-safe

 - Bring back-up nebulizers

 - Include an adapter when traveling abroad to ensure they are compatible with foreign plugs